 If you live in a big house and your kids have long left the nest, you might not need all that space only for you and your spouse.
 Selling your family house might not be the type of retirement you’ve planned on living, but think about the money you could save by living in a smaller house.

-Also, you would need to invest less time with cleaning, repairing and so on.
+Also, you would need to invest less time in cleaning, repairing, and so on.
 Although it’s not a romantic idea, moving to a smaller accommodation might be the right thing to do.
+However, many of the disadvantages would be offset if you moved to a retirement community such as the Carriage Green at Milford, as you’ll be able to spend plenty of time with your friends and hobbies without having to worry about your accommodation.
 Alternatively, you could rent a part of your house to tenants which would guarantee you a passive income every month.

 There are different ways of cutting your household expenses once you retire and no matter what option you choose, it all starts with a careful and realistic assessment of your current budget.